Post Office Limited: Royal Mail Group

+Services provided include a variety of new ordinary and guaranteed services both for delivery within the United Kingdom and to international destinations.
+Postage stamps (including commemorative stamps and other philatelic items) are sold, while applications for redirection of mail are accepted on behalf of Royal Mail.
 Post Office Local Collect is a scheme whereby undelivered mail can be redirected at customer request to a post office for convenient collection.
 Poste restante mail can also be held for collection by people travelling.